The Pope arrives in Beirut and calls on the Lebanese authorities to be «builders of peace»

 The Pope was received at the airport by the President of the Republic, the President of the National Assembly, the Prime Minister, their respective wives, and the patriarch.
 After the customary honors, he proceeded in a motorcade to the Presidential Palace, where the cavalry escorted his arrival to the main entrance.
 The president and his wife gave him the official welcome accompanied by a group of traditional dancers.
 Two young people presented the Pontiff with flowers at the end of the reception.

 In the Hall of Ambassadors, the private meeting between the Pope and the Lebanese president took place.
 Subsequently, the presidential family was presented, and gifts were exchanged.
 Afterward, the Holy Father held separate meetings with the President of the National Assembly and with the Prime Minister.
-Before continuing with the scheduled events, the Pope signed the Honor Book at the palace entrance and blessed a “cedar of friendship” planted in the gardens.
+Before continuing with the planned events, the Pope signed the Honor Book at the palace entrance and blessed a “cedar of friendship” planted in the gardens.

 Meeting with Authorities, Civil Society, and Diplomatic Corps